Earn Benefits With the American Airlines and Hyatt Partnership

 My Thoughts

 It’s important to link your American and Hyatt accounts if you have elite status for either program.
-Depending on your case, it may be beneficial to take advantage of some of these reciprocal perks.
+If you have a specific use in mind, it may be beneficial to take advantage of some of these reciprocal perks.
 However, I see more potential for your points and miles if they stay in their own program.

-For example, the free night award for AAdvantage elites can see more potential booking partner airlines on international legs through American Airlines.
-60,000 miles can get you round trip to Asia, or even business class on a transpacific flight.
-I’d consider the perk if the hotel rates are super high, but not during regular seasons.
+For example, AAdvantage miles can see more potential booking partner airlines on international legs through American Airlines, which is one of my favorite sweet spots of the program.
+70,000 miles can get you round-trip to Asia, or even business class on a transpacific flight.
+I’d consider the perk if the hotel rates are super high, but I can probably get better value sticking to American.

 Featured image by Hyatt.